Davehai/Data-Distribution-Exercise/README.md

 # Data-Distribution-Exercise

 v0.0
-This Exercise is using to main parts:
+This Exercise is using two main parts:
 # Server:
 That contains a publisher udp listener and udp raii The publisher uses the udp listener to receive requests to subscribeand to it.